Scroll down to watch the step-by-step video.

 *This recipe is from the archives.
-I’ve updates a few of the ingredients and added a video.
+I’ve updated a few of the ingredients and added a video.
 These brownies are perfect for Valentine’s Day.
 Enjoy.

 I’ve been reading about Back Bean Brownies for some time now and was so intrigued by the idea of using a can of black beans in a batch of brownies!

-There’s just something fun about incorporating a nutrient rich ingredient like black beans into what would normally be nutrient-depleted, yet delicious sweet treat!
+There’s just something fun about incorporating a nutrient-rich ingredient like black beans into what would normally be a nutrient-depleted, yet delicious sweet treat!
 Wouldn’t you agree?

-I used this recipe as the base for my brownie mix and then just kind of improvised.
-The result were these very rich, dense, fudge-like brownies that were a welcoming canvas for a schmear of my Honey Sweetened Chocolate Icing.
+The result was these very rich, dense, fudge-like brownies that were a welcoming canvas for a schmear of my Honey Sweetened Chocolate Icing.

 They are best enjoyed once they’ve completely cooled and have been topped with some chocolate icing.

-I also love to freeze them, and then warmed quickly the microwave, just long enough to get the ice cold edge off.
+I also love to freeze them, and then warmed quickly in the microwave, just long enough to get the ice-cold edge off.